-- Known or suspected congenital abnormality with any acute, new, or fluctuating neurologic, motor, or mental status changes. - Evaluation of macrocephaly in an infant/child <18 with previously abnormal US, abnormal neurodevelopmental examination (Tan, 2018), signs of increased ICP or closed anterior fontanelle ‡ - Microcephaly in an infant/child < 18 ‡ - Evaluation of the corticomedullary junction in Achondroplasia (Dougherty, 2018; Kubota, 2021) ‡ - Craniosynostosis and other head deformities- - Prior treatment or planned treatment for congenital abnormality Note: For evaluation of known or suspected hydrocephalus please see section on CSF abnormalities.
+- Known or suspected congenital abnormality with any acute, new, or fluctuating neurologic, motor, or mental status changes - For initial evaluation of a suspected Arnold Chiari malformation ‡‡‡ - Follow-up imaging of a known type II or type III Arnold Chiari malformation ‡‡‡.
+For Arnold Chiari type I, follow-up imaging only if new or changing signs/symptoms- - •\\\\ - Evaluation of macrocephaly in an infant/child <18 with previously abnormal US, abnormal neurodevelopmental examination (Tan, 2018), signs of increased ICP or closed anterior fontanelle ‡‡‡ - Microcephaly in an infant/child < 18 +++ - Evaluation of the corticomedullary junction in Achondroplasia (Dougherty, 2018; Kubota, 2021) ‡ - Craniosynostosis and other head deformities - Evaluation of the corticomedullary junction in Achondroplasia - Cerebral palsy if etiology has not been established in the neonatal period, there is change in the expected clinical or developmental profile or concern for progressive neurological disorder - •

+Prior treatment or planned treatment for congenital abnormality Note: For evaluation of known or suspected hydrocephalus please see section on CSF abnormalities.